Attributes and Aliasing

 A database statement for the given database type.
 For example, for mySQL:

 "SELECT * FROM wuser_table"; and for Redis:

 "SET mykey 'WuValue'".

-Typical integrations relying on these attributes are: Cassandra, MySQL, RDS, Elasticsearch, etc.
+Typical integrations relying on these attributes are Cassandra, MySQL, RDS, Elasticsearch, and so on.

 Performance metrics attributes.